Trypetheliaceae: Pigments

-Anthraquinones predominantly dominate the pigments in the Trypetheliaceae, manifesting in various parts of the lichen.
+Anthraquinones dominate the pigments in the Trypetheliaceae, manifesting in various parts of the lichen.
 Among these, parietin (also known as physcione) stands out as a yellow-orange substance.
 It is especially prevalent in species such as Astrothelium aeneum and Marcelaria cumingii, and has a purple reaction when tested with a K chemical spot test.
 Similarly, teloschistin, another yellow pigment present in Marcelaria benguelensis, also reveals a purple reaction to K. Xanthorin, on the other hand, offers a vibrant red hue and can be identified in Marcelaria purpurina, reacting purple with K+.
 While these are the more commonly noted pigments, there are several others like skyrin and emodin that appear in lesser quantities.
 The taxonomic significance of these lesser-found pigments, however, remains a subject of ongoing research.

 Habitat, distribution, and ecology

 Trypetheliaceae species, primarily found in tropical regions, are predominantly epiphytic, meaning these lichens mainly grow on other plants without deriving nutrients from them.
 Although largely confined to the tropics, there are a few exceptions, such as Viridothelium virens, which is found in temperate areas and occasionally on other than bark.
-This distribution and ecological pattern closely resemble that of the family Graphidaceae, but with notable differences: Graphidaceae species are more prevalent in extra-tropical regions and on a variety of substrates.
+This distribution and ecological pattern closely resemble that of the family Graphidaceae, but with differences: Graphidaceae species are more prevalent in extra-tropical regions and on a variety of substrates.

 The Trypetheliaceae are often observed in semi-exposed or fully sun-exposed environments, such as forest canopies, open savannahs, and dry forests.
 In these settings, they frequently contribute to extensive crustose lichen communities, distinguished by their production of yellow to orange pigments.
 Species with green thalli and partly or covered ascomata are more commonly found in the understory of rainforests.
 It has suggested that many undiscovered species may reside in these less studied, exposed canopy microhabitats.

+In some species with very large ascospores, the spores may protrude through the opening of the fruiting body and remain on or near the thallus surface rather than being dispersed far into the air.
+It has been suggested that this pattern could favour establishment close to the parent thallus, or could facilitate dispersal by trunk-walking invertebrates such as ants or termites, although this remains speculative.